Where’s Your Okra?

 HOMEGOING

 Dream: I’m with a large group of African people…hundreds…walking through an underground passageway to a dock where we’ll board a ship.
-It feels so familiar, as if I have been here before.
+It feels as if I have been here before.
 We’re all walking in the same direction with a sense of purpose.
-Large metal rust-covered planks on the ground connect us to the massive vessel before us…not a ship, but more like a ferry boat.
+Large metal rust-covered planks on the ground connect us to the massive vessel before us.
 It’s crowded, with hundreds, maybe thousands, and still more to get on.
 I feel anxious, hoping there’ll be enough space for me.
 A lady is near me…tall, large, bold…like a Nigerian market lady in one of my children’s storybooks.
 She shows me how to call out to someone far away by using her powerful diaphragm muscles.
 “Yaa-Yaa!” she shouts in a gutsily strident tone.
 I call one syllable as loudly as I can, but not nearly as strong as hers.
-I finally get the hang of it and call both syllables heartily with my full voice.
-Mahershala Ali appears.
-He’s standing right beside me!
+I finally get the hang of it and call both syllables heartily with my full voice.”Yaa-Yaa!”
+Mahershala Ali, one of my favorite actors, appears and stands right beside me!
 I feel comforted by his presence and know he’ll be with me for the rest of the journey.
 I like being both near him and the lady.
-I feel full, celebrated and connected to everything and everybody.
+I feel full, celebrated and connected to everything and everybody, including the Ancestors.

-Those dreams paralleled additional layers of my inner work.
-I also had to look at my “shadow material,” the ways that I had co-opted with the lies I had learned and the ways I covered my shame and vulnerability with my “go-to” shells of aloofness, false pride, pseudo-independence and over-responsibility.
-My dreams also showed me my blind spots and shortcomings…after all, it’s about setting the soul free from ALL its shackles and bondage.
-AND it’s a continual process of becoming, hence, the Now Journey.
+But that’s not what’s happening in today’s dream. .
 In my ferry boat dream, not only am I returning to my geographical and spiritual home, but I’m also returning home metaphorically.
-“Home” in my body, “home” in my psyche…home in my inner support systems that more accessible to me now because I’ve worked through my trauma.
+“Home” in my body, “home” in my psyche…home in my inner support systems that are more accessible to me because I’m working through my trauma.
 There’s no abandonment or captivity here!

 My cultural/ethnic background and historical experience gives my dreams a particular flavor.
 Your “flavor” may be different because of your historical or ethnic background, but what’s common among us is that our dreams are always leading us “home,” back to our true nature, before the terror, separation, humiliation and deprivation.
-Our dreams are sometimes sweet and compassionate, sometimes confrontative.
-Sometimes somber, sometimes engagingly comedic.
-Sometimes tender, sometimes with awe-filled force; however always serving our highest good.
-When we pay attention and open ourselves to their messages, and partake of the “medicine” they bring, we can be led through the tunnel of all the trauma and the “hiccups” back to higher ground to reclaim our primal, authentic juice…back to true and lasting joy.
+When we pay attention and open ourselves to their messages and partake of the “medicine” they bring, we can be led through true alchemical tunnels to reclaim our primalcy and potency.

 HOMEGOING . . . that’s what the Now Journey is all about.